Neha5630/LiveProjectML/README.md

 ```
 step2:create a.gitignore file
 ```
-create the file by right click and include the venc in it
+create the file by right click and include the venv in it
 ```

 step 3: Create a requiremenet.txt file